 [Transcript of Vin Crosbie’s speech to the Broadcast Education Association’s session at the National Association of Broadcasters annual conference, Las Vegas, Nevada, Friday, April 22, 2005.
 A team of speech professors from various U.S. universities selected this speech, includes ones from Presidents George W. Bush and Barack Obama and Senator Hillary Clinton, as one of 23 speeches included in the anthology, Representative American Speeches 2004-2005.]

-Thanks, Max.
+Thanks, Max [Grubb of Kent State University’s School of Journalism and Mass Communication, who introduce consultant Vin Crosbie, two years before the latter himself became a professor at Syracuse University}.
 The beauty of that is those credentials don’t necessarily appy here.
 Why is a guy with largely newspaper industry credentials here at the world’s largest broadcasting conference?

 Because eleven years ago, when I stopped working in the old media and began working full-time in the new medium, print was about all that you could realistically put online.
 In a world of 300-baud or 1200-baud modems, you couldn’t really deliver video online.